lit-mod-viz/narrative-time-space/annotator-guidelines.md

 What if the thing we jump to is not eventful?
 When a narrator suspends the event-story to make room for static descriptions or summary, this may be a significant disruption in time/space.

+If we are immersively transported to another time/space, it is a scene change (even if just static description); if another time/space is merely mentioned, it is probably not.

 ## Markers
 - To mark a change in time, use the symbol #.